xiaoju/activeLink/README.md

 create the assos collection inside your mlab MongoDB database, and create one document there with the content of `/server/models/assoSeed.json`

+create also a first user, from inside your mlab interface:
+  `{"primaryEmail": "jerome@xiaoju.io"}`

 ## Architecture

 ### IDs